babenkoivan/scout-elasticsearch-driver/README.md

 ```
 php artisan vendor:publish --provider="ScoutElastic\ScoutElasticServiceProvider"
 ```

-Then, set the driver setting to `es` in the `config/scout.php` file and configure the driver itself in the `config/scout.php` file.
+Then, set the driver setting to `elastic` in the `config/scout.php` file and configure the driver itself in the `config/scout_elastic.php` file.
 The available options are:

 Option | Description